Table of contents

 While individual efforts are always commendable, community solar farm development can only be accelerated with increased local support.
 Before starting a new solar garden of your own, you may want to consider researching and supporting a green energy project nearby that is already operating or in development.

-But, if you want to be involved in the development of a community solar farm, some of the most crucial and time-intensive steps influencing its long-term success of a solar farm are found in the planning stages.
+But, if you want to be involved in the development of a community solar farm, some of the most crucial and time-intensive steps influencing the long-term success of a solar farm are found in the planning stages.

 Before getting into the nitty-gritty details, there is one main question that needs to be addressed: Who will be using the electricity produced by the panels?
 Depending on how you answer this question, a shared solar garden will fall into one of three categories.